jfaghm/OceanEddies/README.md

 # OceanEddies
-A collection of algorithms to autonomously identify and track mesoscale ocean eddies in sea surface height (SSH) satellite data
+A collection of algorithms to autonomously identify and track mesoscale ocean eddies in sea surface height (SSH) satellite data.
+For immediate support email Ivy Frenger (ifrenger@geomar.de).

 ## Eddyscan
 An eddy identification algorithm that utilizes thresholding to detect eddies in